 6: Italian Patio: Once you come over to the Elephant Hall/Hathi Hall.
 You will find a courtyard dotted with Italian fountains.
 So if you have a fascination with wishing well in Italy to drop a coin, this section will give you the same striking feeling.

 7. Durbar Hall: Durbar Hall is the last enclosure where you can visually delight your eyes again.
-Once, Durbar Hall was used to celebrate the royal festival gatherings and cultural nights events.
+Once, Durbar Hall was used to celebrate the royal festival gatherings and cultural night events.
 The amazing thing about this hall is that Durbar Hall is resting without any single pillar.
 It is an enormous room where the gorgeous chandeliers add extra grace.
-Expect to see the Belgian stained glass and large artworks.
+Expect to see Belgian stained glass and large artwork.